ASMAE20/MY-MERN-App/README.md

 # 🚀 Welcome to the MERN Stack Web Application - Docker & Kubernetes Deployment Guide 🐳☸️

 ## Description :
-This project consists of a 3-tier web application developed using the MERN stack (MongoDB, Express, React, Node.js).We use Docker to create containers for the MongoDB database and the frontend and backend parts of the application.
-Then we  write Dockerfiles for each part and followed best practices for containerization.
-And using Docker Compose to deploy the entire application and set up a private Docker image registry.
+This project consists of a 3-tier web application developed using the MERN stack (MongoDB, Express, React, Node.js).
+We utilize Docker to create containers for the MongoDB database, as well as the frontend and backend components of the application.
+To achieve this, we write Dockerfiles for each part and follow best practices for containerization.
+Additionally, we use Docker Compose to deploy the entire application and set up a private Docker image registry.

-In the second part of the project,we will create Kubernetes manifests to deploy the application in a Kubernetes cluster, set up various probes, and created an Ingress to access the application. we also implemente monitoring and logging using Prometheus, Grafana, and the EFK stack.
+In the second part of the project, our focus is on deploying the application in a Kubernetes cluster.
+For this purpose, we create Kubernetes manifests to define and manage the application's resources within the cluster.
+We also set up various probes to monitor the health of the application and implement an Ingress to provide external access to the application.

+Furthermore, we enhance the application's observability by implementing monitoring and logging.
+We utilize Prometheus and Grafana for monitoring various metrics and performance data, while the EFK stack (Elasticsearch, Fluentd, Kibana) is employed for log aggregation and analysis.

 ## Prerequisites
 Before diving into the project, make sure you have the following tools installed: